confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table-as-select.md

 Additionally, the larger of `RETENTION_MS` and `RETENTION` is used while creating the backing topic if it doesn't exist.

-In join queries, the `RETENTION_MS` value is taken from the left-most stream or table.
+In join queries, the `RETENTION_MS` value is taken from the left-most stream.

 For example, to retain the computed windowed aggregation results for a week, you might run the following query with `retention_ms` = 604800000 and `retention` = 2 days: